 The new assets that the SLP constructs are ultimately adopted by us under the terms of a legal agreement entered into by all relevant parties in advance of construction.
 We become the owner of the new assets and are responsible for their operation and maintenance on adoption.

-A new Water Code for Adoption will be implemented on 1 January 2021.
+A new Water Code for Adoption was implemented on 1 January 2021.
 Its aim is to standardise self lay practice for water companies and SLPs who operate in England, where possible.
-Further details on the Code are available on Water UK’s website.
+Further details on the Code are available on Water UK's website.
 The site includes amongst other things, guidance, process and procedure information, the standard adoption agreement and information on levels of service.

 In accordance with the Code, we have published our Design and Construction Specification (DCS), Annual Contestability Summary (ACS), Redress Procedures and provided information on how to contact us.